eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 ## What can eXpServer do?

-Before we get into the architecture of eXpServer, lets take a look at what all things a web server is expected to do.
-We will take [Nginx](https://nginx.org/en/), a popular modern web server, as our reference.
+Before we get into the architecture of eXpServer, let us take a look at what all things a web server is expected to do.
+We will take [Nginx](https://en.wikipedia.org/wiki/Nginx), a popular modern web server, as our reference.

 Upon [installation](https://nginx.org/en/linux_packages.html#instructions), Nginx operates as a [background process](https://en.wikipedia.org/wiki/Background_process).
 Nginx starts by reading a configuration file by the name of `nginx.conf` usually present at the path `/etc/nginx`.
-Based on this configuration, Nginx serves static files from a designated folder, [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) requests to [upstream servers](https://en.wikipedia.org/wiki/Upstream_server), implements [load balancing](https://www.cloudflare.com/en-gb/learning/performance/what-is-load-balancing/), and more.
+Based on this configuration, Nginx serves static files from a designated folder, [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) requests to [upstream servers](https://en.wikipedia.org/wiki/Upstream_server), implements [load balancing](<https://en.wikipedia.org/wiki/Load_balancing_(computing)>), and more.
 Here is a [beginner’s guide to Nginx](https://nginx.org/en/docs/beginners_guide.html) available for reference.

 eXpServer works in a similar manner.
 It will take a configuration file which will describe how to serve each client request. eXpServer has two primary objectives.

 - Serve static files
-- Reverse proxying requests
+- Reverse proxy requests

-Additional functionalities such as load balancing, gzip compression etc. will be built on top of this in subsequent stages of the project roadmap.
+Additional functionalities such as load balancing, [gzip compression](https://en.wikipedia.org/wiki/Gzip) etc. will be built on top of this in subsequent stages of the project roadmap.

 In order to achieve these objectives, we will implement the [HTTP protocol](https://en.wikipedia.org/wiki/HTTP) on top of [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) utilizing the [socket programming](https://en.wikipedia.org/wiki/Berkeley_sockets) APIs provided by the operating system.